How to Organize Your CNC Machine Tool Shop Floor Layout

 2. Inventory: Your shop probably includes items you use frequently and others you don’t.
 When you have excess equipment that isn’t being used, you’re wasting valuable space.
 On the other hand, if you don’t have enough of a certain item, your employees may get held up waiting for a tool or part to become available.

 3. Clean the space: Sweep, dust, and sanitize each work area.
+Using rubber catch mats will help by trapping swarf, stopping it from spreading around the shop floor.
 Remove any equipment that’s defective so it can be scrapped or repaired.
 If you have insufficient storage, set up additional shelving or bins so each machinist can easily access shared tools.

 4. Rearrange: Group similar equipment together.
 Let employees weigh in on how to best organize CNC machines: they are likely to have helpful insights on how the space should flow based on their daily tasks.